newchuyalong/libgdx-learning/Extending-the-simple-game.md

 A common mistake is to forget to call `super.render()` with a Game implementation.
 Without this call, the Screen that you set in the `create()` method will not be rendered!

-Finally, another reminder to dispose of objects!
-[Further reading.](https://code.google.com/p/libgdx/wiki/AssetManager)
+Finally, another reminder to dispose of objects! [[Further reading. | Managing your assets]]

 ## The Main Menu ##